 Should you invest in SpaceX at its IPO?

-The real question for investors is whether to invest at the IPO.
+This is probably the real question to ask.
 Historically, major IPOs attract huge numbers of investors… but they are not always the best short-term opportunities.

-• ✅ valuations that can sometimes become excessive
+• ✅ valuations that may at times be considered excessive

-👉 Many private investors buy in when enthusiasm is already at its peak.
+👉 Many retail investors buy in when enthusiasm is already at its peak.

-That does not mean you should avoid investing.
+That does not mean you should not invest.

-It simply means you need to understand exactly what you are putting your money into.
+It simply means you need to understand clearly what you are putting your money into.

 💡 Reminder